tomstuart123/fractal-docs/README.md

 # Welcome to Fractal

-Fractal provides tools to support everyone from DAO members to Web3 developers:
+Fractal offers tools to support everyone from DAO members to Web3 developers:

 * Developers - Build modules to extend the functionality of DAOs and develop new front-end user experiences.
 * DAO Organizers - Create on-chain DAOs and establish their governance models.